Wardens-OSS-Club/tx-identicons/README.md

 // If the input is a struct, or an array apply the algorithm to each element
 // If the input is an address, take it's hash to the position
 // If the input is not an address, take the hash of the empty string

+# Contributing

+Check the TODO, create an issue saying you're working on it

+Send a PR